 Information we may collect

 We my collect personal information about you when you request our services, including:

 - Your name;

 - Invoicing details/address;

-- Information regarding the services you request;
+- Information regarding the products or services you request;

 - Supplementary information you provide us about yourself when contacting us;